The Lagos State University of Science and Technology, formerly Lagos State College of Science and Technology, came into existence on 2nd October 1977.

-In December 1977, a professional Librarian was appointed to see to the establishment of the Polytechnic Library.
+In December 1977, a professional Librarian was appointed to see to the establishment of the University Library.
 His appointment coincided with the time the defunct British Council Library Yaba, Lagos was folding up and its collections were being offered as gifts to willing Libraries.

 Efforts were made to acquire some of the collections and the furniture of the British Council Library.
-A total of 882 titles mainly in the areas of Technology, Mathematics and Management were acquired to form the nucleus of the Polytechnic Library collection.
+A total of 882 titles mainly in the areas of Technology, Mathematics and Management were acquired to form the nucleus of the University Library collection.

 On the 3rd of March 1978, the Library began loans operation in one of the classrooms of the Management Block at Isolo, the only campus of the Institution at the time.
 It gradually expanded to occupy the whole upper floor and half of the ground floor of the block, known as the “Library Block”.
 It occupies a total floor area of 1,320.566 sq. m.